-I was almost there when a large, golden gloved paw was suddenly held right in my face, making me stop.
+I was almost there when a massive, golden gloved paw was suddenly held right in my face, making me stop.

-"Excuse me sir," said the left side guard with forced politeness, the voice vox enhanced.
-"Would you be so kind to dispose of the contraband?"
+"Excuse me, sir," said the left side guard with forced politeness, the voice vox enhanced.
+"Would you be so kind as to dispose of the contraband?"

 My brow furrowed heavily and I sighed, annoyed but unsurprised.
 I took the Lho stick by thumb and index finger and handed it to the guard.

 "And the container as well, sir?"

 Barely containing a groan, I snapped it out of my pocket, the movement so swift, so smooth that the guard took a few seconds to notice it was right in his face.